NoorAdinTirhi/carDealership/README.md

 # Somestuff you might need to know :
-    1- the car list loaded from the rest_api is saved on launch inside the Car.carList static ArrayList of Car objects 2- the database name is stored inside the User.dmName static String belonging tot he UserClass
+    1- the car list loaded from the rest_api is saved on launch inside the Car.carList static ArrayList of Car objects 2- the database name is stored inside the User.dmName static String belonging tot he UserClass 3- a singelton tagged with "loggedInEmail" is saved in shared preferences, and is used to hold who is currently logged in.
 ## Database structure
 ### Tables :
-        1- USER, stores email account and all other relevant infromation required by the project description(No Users are loaded at start, you can find some code you can uncomment that loads two rows, 1 Admin and 1 Normal User,)
+        1- USER, stores email account and all other relevant infromation required by the project description(No Users are loaded at start, you can find some code you can uncomment that loads two rows, 1 Admin and 1 Normal User), each row contains a fields that says if the email in this row is the "remembered" user or not.
-        2- CAR, stores car details loaded from the rest API (currently the car information is not Loaded into this table) 3- COUNTRY, static table that holds a list of all countries and their relevant phone code(filled at the onCreate() of the SignUpActivity)
+        2- CAR, stores car details loaded from the rest API (currently the car information is not Loaded into this table) 3- COUNTRY, static table that holds a list of all countries and their relevant phone code(filled at the onCreate() of the LoginActivity)
         4- CITY, static table that holds a list of cities and the countries they belong to 5- FAVORITE, holds list of cars and users that have favorited them(empty at runtime, should be filled with app use) 6- RESERVED, holds list of cars and useres that have reserved them(empty at runtime, should be filled with app use)